Rasulmmdv/ansible/ansible/roles/alloy/README.md

 1. **No journald logs**: Check if `/var/log/journal` and `/run/log/journal` are mounted
 2. **Permission errors**: Ensure Alloy container has privileged access
 3. **Missing units**: Verify systemd units are running and accessible

+### Log Retention Issues

+1. **Missing historical logs**: By default, Loki retains logs for 30 days
+   - Adjust `alloy_log_retention_days` to control retention period
+   - Set to a higher value to retain older logs (use with caution)
+2. **No logs appearing**: Check if Alloy was recently restarted
+   - Logs are collected and sent to Loki in real-time
+   - Use `docker logs alloy` to verify collection status
+3. **Retention cleanup issues**: Check Loki's Compactor configuration
+   - Verify `retention_enabled: true` in Loki config
+   - Check if compactor is running and cleaning up old data